San Jose IBM PC Club - E-mail Services For POP & IMAP FAQ's

-When you retrieve your mail from the SJPC mail/web server, a mail program such as Netscape Messenger or Microsoft Outlook Express can be used, and these programs support both POP and IMAP.
+When you retrieve your mail from the SJPC mail/web server, a mail program such as Microsoft Outlook Express can be used, and these programs support both POP and IMAP.
 The SJPC mail/web server supports both POP and IMAP, but many ISP's support only POP.
 If you are setting up your mail program for an IMAP account other than an SJPC account, you should check with your ISP to make sure it supports IMAP.
 It is important to note that the outgoing mail server that you specify must be for the same server to which you are connected, or the mail will not be sent.
 Since the SJPC server requires outgoing mail authentication, the SJPC account must be setup with the required authentication.

 MS Outlook Express FAQ's